cbare/cbare.github.io/_drafts/software-development-process.md

 ![DORA metrics]({{ "/images/dora-metrics.jpg" | absolute_url }}){:style="margin: 0px 18px 18px 18px; width: 92%"}

-These metrics probably correlate with actual outcomes better than lines of code, but it's important to remember metrics are a means, not an end.
+These metrics are indicators of strong engineering practice, but it's important to remember metrics are a means, not an end.
 “When a measure becomes a target, it ceases to be a good measure.”

-indicators of capability

 ## Velocity and Iteration

 The key difference between modern practices and older "waterfall" methodology is an emphasis on iteration and feedback rather than upfront effort.
 The result is that features get to users quickly, while the scope and cost of bugs are minimized.
 Top-heavy processes that attempt to produce complete, bug-free software before release are slow, expensive, and unresponsive to change.
 Gates on approval introduce delay and what little feedback they give comes too late in the process to be of benefit.

-With tests and visibility in place, moving fast is not more risky but less so.
-You move fast without breaking things (much) and, when breakage happens, you fix it quickly.
+With automated testing and observability in place, moving fast is not more risky but less so.
+You move fast without breaking things any more often.
+And when breakage happens, fixes follow quickly.

 >> “Continuous integration and Continuous development, are the premier examples of the value of automation.
 CI/CD puts in place guardrails that allow developers to push new code and features that then automatically deploy to production environments.
 Before CI/CD gained popularity merging code and deploying were a much more cumbersome process. [...]
 The guardrails that enable CI/CD are version control systems, automated tests, and monitoring tools.”
 [Atlassian - Software Development: Modern practices and where it’s headed][1]